 CVE-2021-34523: Elevation of Privilege

 This flaw exists in the Powershell service and exists due to improper validation of an access token prior to executing the Exchange PowerShell command.
-An attacker can use this vulnerability to elevate privileges and combine it with other vulnerabilities to execute arbitrary code in the context of SYSTEM.
+However, an attacker can use this vulnerability to elevate privileges and combine it with other vulnerabilities to execute arbitrary code in the context of SYSTEM.
 This vulnerability falls into a “Critical” severity with a CVSS base score of 9.8 ( AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H ).

 CVE-2021-31207: Security Feature Bypass

 This flaw exists in the mailbox export feature due to improper validation of user-supplied data and can allow the attacker to upload arbitrary files.
-This vulnerability also when combined with some other vulnerabilities can be used to execute arbitrary code in the context of SYSTEM.
+This vulnerability also when combined with some other vulnerabilities can use to execute arbitrary code in the context of SYSTEM.
 This vulnerability falls into a “High” severity category with a CVSS base score of 7.2 ( AV:N/AC:L/PR:H/UI:N/S:U/C:H/I:H/A:H ).

 - Microsoft Exchange Server 2019

 Impact of CVE-2021-34473

 Successful exploitation of the Exchange Server could result in remote code execution and compromise of the system.